aaroniniguez/AutoPromote/README.md

 Enables you to manage your social media :
 - Twitter
   - Auto tweet with/without image
+  - Auto follow
-  - Auto Follow on tweet
+  - Auto follow unfollow